fggp/gmasklib/README.md

 has already been generated with the go yacc tool.
 Build and install the program with `go install`.

 The original Cmask software was written by Andre Bartetzki.
-Andre has stopped Cmask development but the software is still present on is site: http://www.bartetzki.de/en/software.html.
+Andre has stopped Cmask development but the software is still present on his site: http://www.bartetzki.de/en/software.html.

 Cmask was published under GPL.
 Thanks to Andre who kindly allowed me to publish gmask under LGPL:
 "Dear François,